 The COVID-19 pandemic has massively accelerated the adoption of telemedicine in America’s healthcare system – a tenfold increase over what was seen in 2019.
 Moreover, in response to social distancing guidelines and insurance companies providing more coverage, people are now flocking towards remote appointments rather than traditional visits with their doctor.

 In an increasingly digital world, virtual mental health care services are becoming more widely available – particularly in rural areas.
-Specialists can complete thousands of visits per month on behalf of nursing home staff members, all through secure computer systems and after carefully reading each patient’s electronic medical record before every appointment.
+Specialists can complete thousands of visits per month on behalf of nursing community staff members, all through secure computer systems and after carefully reading each patient’s electronic medical record before every appointment.

 With the onset of COVID-19, there has been an unprecedented demand for expert support and services at care facilities as seniors face immense stress during their aging process due to isolation and fear.
 To make these resources readily available, states have given more power to nurse practitioners while it’s also become simpler to bill both public and private insurance plans for mental health treatment; this is all made possible thanks to developments such as electronic medical records & video systems technology.